Cryptology Research Society of India: Activities

 and the Indian national workshop on cryptology.
 It also arranged the International Association for Cryptologic Research's (IACR) workshop on Fast Software Encryption in 2003 at New Delhi and IACR's conference Asiacrypt in 2013 and in 2005 at Chennai.

-In 2024, CRSI is set to host ASIACRYPT 2024 in Kolkata from December 9 to 13, followed by the ASK 2024 workshop at TCG CREST, Kolkata, from December 14 to 17.
+In 2024, CRSI hosted ASIACRYPT 2024 in Kolkata from December 9 to 13, followed by the ASK 2024 workshop at TCG CREST, Kolkata, from December 14 to 17.

+In 2025, CRSI held the International Conference on Cryptology in India (INDOCRYPT 2025) at the International Institute of Information Technology, Bhubaneswar on December 15.